mobxjs/mobx-state-tree/API.md

 ## unprotect

 By default it is not allowed to directly modify a model.
 Models can only be modified through actions.
-However, in some cases you don't care about the advantages (like replayability, tracability, etc) this yields.
+However, in some cases you don't care about the advantages (like replayability, traceability, etc) this yields.
 For example because you are building a PoC or don't have any middleware attached to your tree.

 In that case you can disable this protection by calling `unprotect` on the root of your tree.